 Ponds, Fountains, Natural stone

 The entrance to the Institute off East 50th Street features an entry circle and courtyard with semi-circular roof.
 A fountain and 31-foot sculpture of a DNA helix, entitled Hope for Life®, complete the Institute's impressive entrance.
 The Institute's west-campus water garden features a series of connecting geyser fountains, waterfalls, pools and ponds interspersed with a gazebo, walking paths and bridges.

 The one-and-a-half block long water wall along the north side of the Institute cascades on two levels for a nearly 30-foot drop to the street level below.

 The four-story administrative building adjacent to the research facility houses a health club, offices and a floor of one- and two-bedroom guest suites for visiting researchers.
 The exterior walls are made of pre-cast concrete in the pale, cottonwood limestone color favored in the neighborhood.

 A Dynamic Neighborhood

-In addition to being a remarkable and unique place to conduct research, the institute adds another architectural gem to the surrounding neighborhood.
+In addition to being a remarkable and unique place to conduct research, the Institute adds another architectural gem to the surrounding neighborhood.
 Situated across the street from the leafy campus of the University of Missouri at Kansas City, the Stowers Institute is a few blocks from the neo-classic Nelson-Atkins Museum of Art and the widely admired Country Club Plaza, a shopping and dining district.
-A few blocks to the west is the MRIGlobal, an organization that has performed contract research and development for government and private industry for more than 50 years.
+A few blocks to the west is MRIGlobal, an organization that has performed contract research and development for government and private industry for more than 50 years.
 Just southeast of the Stowers site is the campus of Rockhurst University.